 In celebrating my birthday last night at Texas de Brazil, I had a smorgasbord of meats and vegetables that more than satisfied my appetite.
-The dining experience itself is unique, for it's set up like a buffet but instead of serving yourself, it's a hybrid of self-service and server-orientation.
+The dining experience is unique, for it's set up like a buffet but instead of serving yourself, it's a hybrid of self-service and table service.

-When the diner is seated at his/her table, he/she gets the typical complimentary bread and water, along with a chit that indicates when the patron is ready for the main course (the meats).
-The green side of the chit indicates that the diner is ready to be served and the red side states that either the diner isn't ready or has had enough.
-Usually when I dine there, I start off with a plate of vegetables and hors d'œuvres that is served at the buffet counter in the middle of the restaurant (this is the only self-service component that the diner engages in).
-It has items like goat cheese, prosciutto, sauteed squash and other delicacies not typically found in a normal buffet.
+When the diner is seated at a table, he/she gets the typical complimentary bread and water along with a chit that indicates when the patron is ready for the main course (the meats).
+The green side of the chit indicates that the diner is ready to be served and the red side means that the diner doesn't desire meat.
+Usually when I dine there, I start off with a plate of vegetables and hors d'œuvres that is served at the salad buffet counter in the middle of the restaurant (this is the only self-service component that the churrascaria engages in).
+It has items like goat cheese, prosciutto, sautéed squash and other delicacies not typically found in salads.
 Everything on the buffet is fresh, for quality is premium.
-The buffet counter alone can provide a better meal than many restaurants that I've been to.
+The buffet counter alone can provide a better meal than many restaurants that I know of.

-After I finished my plate of vegetables and hors d'œuvres, flipped my chit over so I could dig in to the main course.
+After I finish my plate of vegetables and hors d'œuvres, flip my chit over so I can dig in to the main course.
 The steaks and sides are brought to the table by a team of servers carrying skewers of meat such as sausages, lamb (rack and leg), flank steaks and filet mignon wrapped in bacon.
 In addition, mash potatoes and cinnamon-flavored bananas are served by the staff attending the customers.
-I must say, the amount of meat that is served can be overwhelming, but its so good that I find hard to resist.
-Overall, the meats are well seasoned and tender, and while the meats as a whole aren't quite as good as some of my other favorite restaurants (The Majestic Grille, Kooky Canuck).
-However, the effort to churn out as much as it does and maintain good quality has to be commended.
-On a scale of 1 to 10, I will the various steaks and other meats that I had an eight, but I will give the service I received a ten because of its attentiveness.
-Special kudos to the bartender who brought me my Guinness after I left the bar without finishing it.
-Overall, I really enjoyed my dinner and I plan to dine there again soon.
+I must say, the amount of meat that is served can be overwhelming, but it's so good that I find hard to resist.
+Overall, the meats are well seasoned and tender, and with quality just below some of my other favorite restaurants (The Majestic Grille, Kooky Canuck).
+It's really good for a buffet and places like Piccadilly can't get close to the churrascaria's quality.
+The effort to churn out as much as it does and maintain good quality has to be commended.
+On a scale of 1 to 10, I will give the various steaks and other meats an eight and will rate the service a ten because of its attentiveness.
+For my birthday dinner, I give special kudos to the bartender who brought me my Guinness after I left the bar without finishing it.
+Overall, I really enjoyed my dinner and I plan to dine there often.

 Although I enjoyed my dining experience, next year I will celebrate my birthday at a restaurant that isn't a buffet.
 (NOTE: since posting this, I dined there again the day after my next birthday, courtesy of a good friend).
 Although I really like Texas de Brazil, the only celebrating that I did after my over indulgence involved a bottle of Kaopectate.
 However, I don't regret dining there, and it is a restaurant that I highly recommend.